-We live in tough times of social-distancing where your mental health suffers the most.
+We live in tough times of social-distancing where your mental health suffers the most particularly in response to stress.
 Just because of the not so recent coronavirus outbreak, people were forced to change their daily habits and routines in order to adapt their lifestyle to the situation.
 Unfortunately, not everyone has strong mental characteristics, and such things can be devastating.

 That is why it is important to keep your mind sharp and go through daily mental exercises.
 Such exercises can improve your focus, daily functionality, memory, and even help you go through this period of self-isolation.
 In this article, we will go through some of the ways you strengthen your brain by following simple methods where you will have fun and also improve your mental health with some of the best mental exercises available.